showuon/resilient-python-examples/django-custom-threat-service/README.md

     -user <authorization user name> \
     -password <authorization password>
 ```
+Trailing slash is required for `resturl` at the end of the URL.
+For example, if the custom threat service runs on machine accessible at
+`192.168.56.1` and port `8080`, resturl has to be `http://192.168.56.1:8080/`.

 The user and password parameters are optional.
 You only need to specify them if you have enabled Basic Auth in your custom threat service implementation.

 After you install the custom threat service, run the following command to test that it is installed correctly and that the Resilient platform can communicate with your custom threat service.